Code of Maryland Regulations

 (a) Immediately upon notification from the State's Attorney of the disposition of the reportable offense; or

-(b) Pending notification from the State's Attorney, at a minimum on a quarterly basis.
+(b) Pending notification from the State's Attorney, at a minimum every 45 school days.

-(2) If the disposition of the reportable offense was a conviction, an adjudication of delinquency, or the criminal charge or delinquency petition is still pending, a local superintendent or school principal may transmit the information obtained under this regulation as a confidential file to the local superintendent of another public school system or to another nonpublic school in the state in which the student has enrolled or has transferred, to carry out the purposes of this regulation.
+(2) If the disposition of the reportable offense was a conviction or an adjudication of delinquency, or the criminal charge or delinquency petition is still pending, a local superintendent or school principal may transmit the information obtained under this regulation as a confidential file to the local superintendent of another local school system or to another nonpublic school in the state in which the student has enrolled or has transferred, to carry out the purposes of this regulation.

-(5) Notice of the reportable offense charge alone may not be the basis for suspension or expulsion of the student.
-However, nothing in this regulation is intended to limit the manner in which a school obtains information or uses information obtained by any lawful means other than through notice of the arrest.
+(4) Nothing in this regulation is intended to limit the manner in which a local school obtains information or uses information obtained by any lawful means.

-(7) The reportable offense information obtained by a local superintendent, school principal or school security officer shall be:
+(5) The reportable offense information obtained by a local superintendent, school principal, or school security officer shall be:

 (b) Destroyed when the first of the following occurs: